Meniscus Tear & Surgery | Houston TX

 The two wedge-shape cartilage pieces present between the thighbone and the shinbone are called meniscus.
 They stabilize the knee joint and act as “shock absorbers”.
 A meniscus tear is the most common knee injury in athletes, especially those involved in contact sports.
 A sudden bend or twist in your knee can cause the meniscus to tear, which is known as a traumatic meniscus tear.
 Elderly people are more prone to degenerative meniscal tears as the cartilage wears out and weakens with age.

 A knee arthroscopy is the most commonly recommended surgical procedure for a meniscus tear.
-Other surgical treatment options include meniscus removal (meniscectomy), meniscus repair, and meniscus replacement.
+Meniscus surgery treatment options include meniscus removal (meniscectomy), meniscus repair, and meniscus replacement.
 Surgery can be performed using arthroscopy where a tiny camera will be inserted through a small incision which enables the surgeon to view inside of your knee on a large screen.
-Surgery is then performed through other surrounding small incisions.
+The meniscus surgery is then performed through other surrounding small incisions.
 During a meniscectomy, small instruments called shavers or scissors may be used to remove the torn meniscus.
 In an arthroscopic meniscus repair, the torn meniscus will be pinned or sutured depending on the extent of the meniscus tear.

 Meniscus replacement or transplantation involves replacement of a torn cartilage with the cartilage obtained from a donor or a cultured patch obtained from laboratory.
 It is considered as a treatment option to relieve knee pain in patients who have undergone a meniscectomy.